Alstom Coradia LINT: Description

 The type designation gives the vehicle's length: the one-piece type LINT 27 has a length of 27.26 m and is also known as Baureihe 640 (DB class 640) of Deutsche Bahn.
 The two-part train with a Jacobs-bogie, LINT 41, is 41.89 m long.
 In Germany it is classified as Baureihe 648 (DB Class 648), Baureihe 0623 and Baureihe 1648.
 Trainsets LINT 54 Baureihe 0622 using two car bodies and LINT 81 Baureihe 0620/0621 using three car bodies have been introduced in 2013.

 The Alstom Coradia LINT is part of Alstom Coradia family of Inter-city trains which includes multiple unit diesel (DMU) or electric (EMU) as well as double-decker trains.
 The LINT family offers capacities ranging from 70 to 300 seated passengers.
 They operate at top speeds up to 140 km/h (87 mph).

 The Coradia LINT trains are manufactured in Salzgitter in Germany.
-Other types of the Coradia range are the A-TER Class X 73500 manufactured in Reichshoffen in France and the Coradia Minuetto manufactured in Savigliano in Italy.
+Other types of the Coradia range are the A-TER family manufactured in Reichshoffen in France and the Coradia Minuetto manufactured in Savigliano in Italy.